 - a.
 Be designated as a Major town centre, and will be further developed so that by 2026 it achieves Metropolitan status on the London-wide retail hierarchy - b.
 Accommodate up to 40,000 sq.m of additional retail floor space and 4,300 sq.m of additional leisure floodspace by 2026 - c.
-Accommodate up to 1,500 additional new homes by 2016 and a further 1,100 additional new homes by 2026 - d.
+Accommodate up to 1,500 additional new homes by 2016 and a further 1,100 additional new homes by 2026 (NB: These figures are currently being revised to reflect the updated Further Options Report findings) - d.
 Contain a Local Employment Location (LEL) at Molesworth Street - e.
 Be one of the borough's preferred locations for new office development - f.
 Contain a strategic development site, the Lewisham Gateway, which will act as a catalyst for regeneration of the town centre.

-The Action Plan is the implementation and delivery plan for the changes that will occur in the town centre during this period.
+The AAP is the implementation and delivery plan for the changes that will occur in the town centre during this period.
 In particular, it will provide a detailed planning and implementation strategy for major opportunity sites within the town centre.